 Since H&M does not have a separate review function (internal audit) for work on internal control, but has instead established its own model for managing the company's risk and internal control (see pages 8-10), once a year the board assesses the need for a separate internal audit function.
 This year the board again reached the conclusion that the present model for monitoring internal control is working in a satisfactory way.

-Before the 2017 annual general meeting the board carried out an assessment of the application of the guidelines for remuneration to senior executives that were adopted by the 2016 AGM.
-The results of this assessment were published on the website in good time before the 2017 AGM.
+Before the 2019 annual general meeting the board assessed how well the guidelines for remuneration to senior executives that were adopted by the 2018 AGM were being applied.
+The results of this assessment were published on the website in good time before the 2019 AGM.

 H&M has no remuneration committee, since the board of directors deems it more appropriate for the entire board to carry out the tasks of a remuneration committee.
 It is the board that prepares the proposed guidelines for remuneration to senior executives that are presented at the AGMs, and it is the board that decides on the CEO's salary in accordance with the guidelines adopted at the last AGM.
-The board continually assesses the CEO's work and once a year discusses this matter separately in conjunction with the setting of the CEO's remuneration for the coming year.
+The board continually assesses the CEO's work and once a year discusses this matter separately in conjunction with setting the CEO's remuneration for the coming year.
 No member of executive management is present when this is discussed.